An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Example Prompt:

 Generate a Python function that reads from a file and handles file-related errors gracefully.
+Include specific handling for FileNotFoundError and PermissionError.
+Additionally, implement a "Retry" mechanism using a loop that attempts to read the file 3 times before giving up.

 Resulting AI-generated code: